Skip to navigation Skip to content

 Troubleshooting + Read more ...

-Need to query care details directly with Child Support and do not have Cuba access:
+To query care details directly with Child Support without Cuba access:

-• create a Fast Note, select Auto Text.
-Use Families > Enquiry > Alignment of Care
+• Create a Fast Note, select Auto Text, use Families > Enquiry > Alignment of Care.
+The fast note will be allocated to specialist staff for investigation

-Additional information about AOC MFUs + Read more ...
+General AOC MFU processing requirements + Read more ...

 Care updates must be made within the MFU activity